dotnet/csharpstandard/standard/statements.md

 When the governing type of a `switch` statement is `string` or a nullable value type, the value `null` is permitted as a `case` label constant.

 The *statement_list*s of a *switch_block* may contain declaration statements ([§13.6](statements.md#136-declaration-statements)).
 The scope of a local variable or constant declared in a switch block is the switch block.

-Within a switch block, the meaning of a name used in an expression context shall always be the same ([§12.7.3.2](expressions.md#12732-invariant-meaning-in-blocks)).

 The statement list of a given switch section is reachable if the `switch` statement is reachable and at least one of the following is true: